Australia's trade minister seeks end to trade curbs on visit to Beijing | Law-Order

 Australia's trade minister seeks end to trade curbs on visit to Beijing

-Australia exported roughly $40 million worth of copper ore and concentrate to China early this year, the first month of export since 2020, Australian customs data shows, a sign of industry hope that trade will resume.
-Farrell said he would also raise "other issues of importance to Australians", a likely reference to human rights cases.

-Australia's Trade Minister will travel to Beijing on Thursday to meet his Chinese counterpart, as Canberra pushes for the removal of all trade impediments and diplomatic relations stabilise.
+Australia's Trade Minister arrived in Beijing On Thursday, where he will meet his Chinese counterpart, as Canberra pushes for the removal of all trade impediments and diplomatic relations stabilise.

 China is Australia's largest trading partner, with two-way trade in goods worth A$287 billion ($195 billion) in 2022 dominated by iron ore exports which China cannot easily replace.
 Yet an Australian trade minister has not visited China since 2019.
 Australian wine, beef, barley, coal, seafood and timber exports to China were hit by trade curbs in 2020, and an Australian journalist Cheng Lei was detained in Beijing on national security charges, after Australia called for an international inquiry into the origins of COVID-19, which angered Beijing.